greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/psql.html.md

     -   For some types of relation, `\d` shows additional information for each column: column values for sequences, indexed expressions for indexes, and foreign data wrapper options for foreign tables.
     -   The command form `\d+` is identical, except that more information is displayed: any comments associated with the columns of the table are shown, as is the presence of OIDs in the table, the view definition if the relation is a view.
-        <br/><br/>For partitioned tables, the command `\d` or `\d+` specified with the root partition table or child partition table displays information about the table including partition keys on the current level of the partition table.
-The command `\d+` also displays the immediate child partitions of the table and whether the child partition is an external table or regular table.
+        <br/><br/>For partitioned tables, the command `\d` or `\d+` specified with the root partitioned table or a child table displays information about the table including partition keys on the current level of the partitioned table.
+The command `\d+` also displays the immediate child partitions of the table and whether the partition is an external table or regular table.
         <br/><br/>For append-optimized tables and column-oriented tables, `\d+` displays the storage options for a table.
 For append-optimized tables, the options are displayed for the table.
 For column-oriented tables, storage options are displayed for each column.

     -   By default, only user-created objects are shown; supply a pattern or the `S` modifier to include system objects.